plampite/earlyFIT/README.md

 To use it, just edit and launch the `earlyFIT.m` script, which should be commented enough to be self-descriptive.
 The script should be easily adaptable to MATLAB, but no attempt has been made at this and there certainly are at least a couple of Octave function calls that need to be replaced with something else in MATLAB.

 The idea behind the tool is to fit an ensemble of models to one or multiple regions at once.
-Data can be imported from one of multiple online sources or from a given file, while the following models are available for the fitting:
+Data (only the cumulative incidence is allowed, but the fit can be optionally done in terms of the incidence rate) can be imported from one of multiple online sources or from a given file, while the following models are available for the fitting:

 1. Exponential (Regular and Generalized)
 2. Logistic (Regular and Generalized)